 The EPBD established that, starting from 2021 (2019 for public buildings), all new buildings must be nZEB.
 On average, the volume of housing development across Europe amounts 2.8 completed apartments per 1000 citizens (Figure 1).
 The number of households, at European level, is expected to increase by more than 15% by 2050 compared to the number measured in 2013.

 Figure 1: Number of completed dwellings per 1000 citizens (Deloitte, 2017).

 The building sector in Europe is responsible for approximately 40% of the total energy consumption.
 The percentage accounted for residential buildings amounts at 27% of […]Continue reading »

 A collection of materials and information, to the definition of effective low-cost technology solution sets for new NZEBs and to support the exploitation of renewables […]Continue reading »

 There are many business models and often they are closely linked to existing market structures, to each single stakeholder in the process and to policies.Continue reading »

-A dedicated CRAVEzero workshop in the scope of the ISEC conference will take place on the 4th of October in Austria.
-The International Sustainable Energy […]Continue reading »
+A dedicated CRAVEzero workshop in the scope of the ISEC conference took place on the 4th of October in Austria.
+The International Sustainable Energy Conference […]Continue reading »

 To reduce costs and accelerate processes, and assure the quality of NZEBs the right decisions have to be taken at the ideal time of the […]Continue reading »